pacocoursey/use-descendants/README.md

 // => { '<randomItemId>': { index: 0, props: { ref: HTMLDivElement } } }
 ```

-You can also pass un-memoized values or callbacks here because it's just kept in a ref:
+You can also pass un-memoized values or callbacks that are always up-to-date here because it's just kept in a ref:

 ```jsx
 const index = useDescendant({